 Gidget now has a litter of four pups born Halloween.
 They are 3/4 Samoyed, and they are cute!
 They look like Samoyeds but a little less woolly and not quite so pure white, some of their fur is very light brown.
-They have been wormed four times.
+They have been wormed five times.
 The other day, they got over the Dutch door of their pen and were running around in my nearby woods near their mom.
 Safely back in the pen, they had to take a nap to rest up.

 Joseph C. Keller, M.D., 1980, Univ. of Nebraska; B.A., 1977, cum laude, Harvard Univ.